List of cycling records: History of downhill records

-During the last decade of the 20th century, two Frenchmen, Eric Barone and Christian Taillefer, set the speed record descending on snow several times.
-On 28 March 2015, Eric Barone reached 223.3 km/h at Vars ski resort, France, besting his own record from 2000, using a specially designed prototype bicycle.
+During the last decade of the 20th century, two Frenchmen, Éric Barone and Christian Taillefer, set the speed record descending on snow several times.
+On 28 March 2015, Éric Barone reached 223.3 km/h at Vars ski resort, France, besting his own record from 2000, using a specially designed prototype bicycle.
+In 2017 Barone achieved a new downhill record on snow reaching 227.72 km/h using a prototype bicycle.

 Using a serial production bicycle, as opposed to prototype bicycles, the record holder is Markus Stöckl from Austria.
 He set a world speed record in 1999 on snow, descending at 187 km/h at Les Arcs.
 On 14 September 2007, Stöckl rode an Intense M6 mountainbike down the ski slope of La Parva, Chile, reaching the current record of 210 km/h.

 The top descending speeds have always been obtained on snow.
 Apart from that, the ashes of a volcano have been the other surface used.
-In November 2001, Eric Barone descended on the Cerro Negro volcano in Nicaragua at 130 km/h, beating his previous record achieved in Hawaii in 1999.
+In November 2001, Éric Barone descended on the Cerro Negro volcano in Nicaragua at 130 km/h, beating his previous record achieved in Hawaii in 1999.
 Barone believed he could do more, and returned to the same location on 12 May 2002 when he reached 163 km/h on a serial production bicycle and 172 km/h, on a prototype bicycle, a world record.
 Markus Stöckl did beat the serial production bicycle record in 2011 when he reached 164.95 km/h on a volcano in Nicaragua and again in 2017 when he reached 167.6 km/h down a volcano in Chile.
 The prototype bicycle record, on a volcano, still belongs to Barone.

-Hour records
+One hour record

 The hour record for bicycles is the record for the longest distance cycled in one hour on a bicycle.
 The most famous type of record is for upright bicycles meeting the requirements of the Union Cycliste Internationale (UCI).
 Hour-record attempts are made in a velodrome, frequently at high elevation for the aerodynamic benefit of thinner air.
 Between 1997 and 2014 the UCI retrospectively restricted hour record competitors to roughly the same equipment as was used by Eddy Merckx in his 1972 record.
 In 2014, the UCI changed the hour record rules to permit using any upright bike allowed for endurance track events.
 However, other retrospective changes to hour record regulations are why the current hour records are not the farthest absolute distance.

 The UCI hour records as of 13 October 2023 are: